 To support LHD HSH programs as they respond and adapt to COVID-19, NACCHO is collecting information on the impact of COVID-19 on their programs and communities.
 As of early April, more than 50 LHDs—including members of NACCHO’s HIV, STI, and Viral Hepatitis Sentinel Network—have shared their experiences, concerns, and strategies for addressing HSH during the pandemic.
 This page will be updated regularly based on what we’re hearing from LHD HSH programs.
-To share your LHD’s experience, please complete this brief form.
+To share your LHD’s experience, please complete please contact Kat Kelley ([email protected]).

 Impact of COVID-19 on HSH Programs and Services

 Many HIV, STI, and hepatitis programs have reduced or suspended services and activities in response to COVID-19, often because staff are pulled away to focus on the response or to implement social distancing guidelines.
 Outreach, education, and prevention efforts have been hit the hardest, with many LHDs reporting that these efforts have been suspended and several noting that they are no longer starting clients on pre-exposure prophylaxis (PrEP).